kmrakash/Portfolio/content/about/index.md

 I am currently exploring the areas of fullstack development specially in React and Nodejs.
 My goal is always to build products that provide pixel-perfect, performant experiences.
+I also take part in competitive coding contest

 Here are a few technologies I've been working with recently: